raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/functional-iterators.md

   //=> 55
 ~~~~~~~~

 Notice that buried inside our loop, we have bound the names `done` and `value`.
-We can put those into a POJO.
+We can put those into a POJO (a [Plain Old JavaScript Object](#pojos)).
 It'll be a little awkward, but we'll be patient:

 {:lang="js"}
 ~~~~~~~~